Quick Start

 docker run -p 3000:3000 browserless/chrome

 Required only for the Vector DB.
-Any embedding endpoint serving the OpenAI-compatible /v1/embeddings API.
+Any embedding endpoint serving /v1/embeddings.

 Clone the repository and run the setup script.
 It checks prerequisites, builds all release binaries, and creates your configuration directory.